alex21347/Alex/README.md

 # Well Classification in Tanzania
 ### DrivenData.org Competition

-#### Goal: Can we predict/classify which wells in Tanzania are dysfunctional?
+#### Goal: Can we predict/classify which wells in Tanzania are dysfunctional? <br/>
+for more information see : https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/leaderboard/